-Include all types of WIL (e.g., practicum, clinical placement, preceptorships, and paid work terms).
-Do not include time for institution breaks.
+Include all types of WIL (for example, practicum, clinical placement, preceptorships, and paid work terms).

+Do not include institution breaks that occur between intakes.

 For example, if your program has 40 weeks of in-institution instruction (20 hours per week) followed by 25 weeks of clinical placement (30 hours per week), then the total number of weeks is 65 weeks, and the total number of hours is 1550.
 Two forms are required for completion - one for each year of the program.